Phone-GWP-group

 • Review last year’s performance.

-• Train staff (in advance).
+• Train your staff in advance.

-• Organise warehouse and storage space.
+• Organise your warehouse and storage space.

-• Refine packing processes.
+• Refine your packing processes.

-• Analyse the packaging you use.
+• Analyse the packaging that you use.

 • Consider switching to bespoke packaging.